Techgrounds-Cloud-9/cloud-9-jsm-1985/Week-01/LNX-07/exercise-LNX-07.md

 ## Key terminology

   1. $PATH -PATH variable specifies the directories to be searched to find a command.

   2. #!bin/bash- tells the OS to use bash as command interpreter.
-This is the first line of the scrpit,starting with the shebang characters #!.The interpreter can be Perl, python etc.
+This is the first line of the scrpit,starting with the shebang characters, #!.The interpreter can be Perl, python etc.

   3. variables - to store values of int, float, string etc